Jasminewong92/Jiemin-Huang.github.io/nimo-markdown-cv-c67f47571b3ac91db155d8a3d59f8a8a8c04a124/index.md

 - Major GPA: __4.0__, Cumulative GPA: __3.93__

-- Study the knowledge of Vhinese Medicine
+- Study the theoretical knowledge of Tradictional Chinese Medicine.
+Master the

 ## Publications